based on Reviews

 antioxidant

-The antioxidant effect was documented in a clinical study on 90 postmenopausal women.
-Over a period of three months, the participants received either 7 g of moringa leaf powder, 9 g of amaranth leaf powder or no supplement (control group).
+The antioxidant effect was documented in a clinical study involving 90 postmenopausal women.
+Over a period of three months, the participants received either 7 g of moringa leaf powder, 9 g of amaranth leaf powder, or no supplement (control group).
 At the end of the study, the moringa group showed the best results, while the control group's values remained virtually unchanged.
-Specifically, after taking moringa, blood retinol levels increased by 8.8%, vitamin C levels by 44.4%, glutathione peroxidase levels by 18% and superoxide dismutase levels by 10.4%.
+Specifically, after taking moringa, blood retinol levels increased by 8.8%, vitamin C levels by 44.4%, glutathione peroxidase levels by 18%, and superoxide dismutase levels by 10.4%.
 These significant differences indicate an increase in antioxidant capacity.
 Malondialdehyde, a marker of oxidative stress, decreased by 16.3%, confirming this assumption.

 Your shopping cart